freeflyaz/event/README.md

   - The form should contain a `type=submit` input/button that should trigger the submission of the form.
 - On the list of events:
   - The container list should have `id=list`.
-  - It should contain all the events, but the first one should render differently, containing the sentence "Next Event".
+  - It should contain only the future events, and the first one should render differently, containing the sentence "Next Event".

 ## Back End

-Substitute the provided back-end with your own implementation.
+Substitute the provided back end with your own implementation.

 Create a `/server` folder and implement an [Express](https://expressjs.com/) REST server connected to a MongoDB database with [Mongoose](http://mongoosejs.com/).
 It should offer the following API methods: